 Similar to MIL-STD-461F test method RS103, the EUT and its interconnecting cables and power leads are exposed to RF radiated fields in the frequency range of 100 MHz to 18 GHz.

 There two RF radiated susceptibility test methods specified in RTCA/DO-160 Section 20.
 The first method uses a standard semi-anechoic chamber as in MIL-STD-461F test method RS103 and requires the chamber to be lined with an RF absorber of a specified minimum performance.
-The minimum antenna distance is normally 1 meter, and multiple antenna positions are required when the beamwidth of the antenna does not totally cover the system.
+The minimum antenna distance is normally 1 meter, and multiple antenna positions are required when the beamwidth of the antenna does not completely cover the system.
 The RF power applied to the antenna input, that is required to achieve the specified test level, is recorded for each antenna used.
 During EUT testing, the calibrated power level for each test frequency is applied to the antenna.

 The RF power level required to achieve the desired test level for each test frequency is determined by injecting a known RF power level (typically 1 watt) into the chamber, and then measuring the field level inside the Reverb Chamber with the monitor antenna, after the EUT installed in the chamber.